 Wander around the island and it’s not long before you discover that not only the crumbling lighthouse surrendered to storms.

 The shipwrecked Maria Bianca Guidesman tanker is a great reminder of nature’s violent wrath.

 Time and the island witnessed five vessels yielding to savage storms over the decades…

 …as does the aged bleached driftwood and plastic washed up, rendering dishevelled patterns along the island’s shores.

-Time to catch the afternoon sea breezes and sail onwards for the next 10NM to Curaçao as the wind is picking up…
+Time to catch the afternoon sea breeze and sail onwards for the next 10NM to Curaçao as the wind is picking up now…

-Arriving in sheltered Spaanse Water (Spanish Water) Bay, it’s a try of several times to anchor as the long slippery grassy seaweed causes the anchor to shift and Reality to drag.
+Arriving in sheltered Spaanse Water (Spanish Water) Bay, it’s a try of several times to anchor.
+The long slippery grassy seaweed causes the anchor to shift and Reality to drag.

 Catching the government-run (Convooi) bus into Curaçao’s capital Willemstad, which is around 11 kilometres from Spanish Waters as it’s time to stretch the legs and explore a little of this colourful city.